PundiAI/pundi-docs/governance/governance-proposal-information/egf-grants-program.md

 1. Propose best practices for drafting a proposal
 2. Address the issue of reaching quorum for the reasons stated below:
-   1. public validators not controlling enough FX currently, and
+   1. public validators not controlling enough PUNDIAI currently, and
    2. Internal and institutional validators are not voting to maintain neutrality
 3. Allow for the FunctionX team to indirectly exercise their voting power (uniquely from a delegator’s standpoint, and not from a validator’s standpoint) with full knowledge that the proposal was reviewed preliminarily by skilled individuals